jamegato/finalproject/README.md

 ## Phase 2:
 - [ ] Growth: When the miner consumes food he will grow in size
-- [ ] Lava Spawning: Lava will spawn underneath the miner inside of the boundaries
+- [ ] Rocks Spawning: Rocks will spawn in the sky and on top of the miner inside of the boundaries
-- [ ] Lava despawning: Lava should disappear after 5 seconds on screen
+- [ ] Rocks despawning: Rocks should disappear after hitting the ground
-- [ ] Miner Hurt: When the miner steps on the lava they should get hurt and lose a heart
+- [ ] Miner Hurt: When the miner gets hit by a rock they should get hurt and lose a heart
 - [ ] Timer: The timer should be displayed on the screen on startup